-The operator $\mathcal{G}_{\bm |}$ does not commute with the conserved subdimensional magnetizations $M_{\bm \diagdown}$, $M_{\bm \diagup}$ in \cref{fig:conservation_laws} and thus cannot be constructed by repeated applications of $\mathcal{F}_{\sublO}$.
-Therefore, adding a $S^z$-string generates a new Hilbert-space sector.
-Next, we consider a string-dipole consisting of a $\mathcal{Q}=+1$ string and a $\mathcal{Q}=-1$ string as shown in Fig.~\ref{fig:construction_sectors}(e) which is created by the operator $\mathcal{G}_{{\bm |}_1}\mathcal{G}^\dagger_{{\bm |}_2}$.
-Since such operators can also not be built from individual fluctators $\mathcal{F}_{\sublO}$, because this would require {\it fractional} fluctuator moves (see discussion in Fig.~2 of Ref.~\cite{Niggemann2025a}), adding a string-dipole gives again rise to a new Hilbert space sector.
-The simplest change of one string configuration into another, which does {\it not} create a new Hilbert space sector is the translation of a string-dipole in the perpendicular direction as shown in Fig.~\ref{fig:construction_sectors}(f).
+The operator $\mathcal{G}_{\bm |}$ does not commute with the conserved subdimensional magnetizations $M_{\bm \diagdown}$, $M_{\bm \diagup}$ in Fig.~2 of the main text and thus cannot be constructed by repeated applications of $\mathcal{F}_{\sublO}$.
+Therefore, adding a $S^z$-string generates a new Hilbert space sector.
+Next, we consider a string-dipole consisting of a $\mathcal{Q}=+1$ string and a $\mathcal{Q}=-1$ string, as shown in Fig.~\ref{fig:construction_sectors}(e), which is created by the operator $\mathcal{G}_{{\bm |}_1}\mathcal{G}^\dagger_{{\bm |}_2}$.
+Since such operators also cannot be built from individual fluctuators $\mathcal{F}_{\sublO}$, because this would require {\it fractional} fluctuator moves (see discussion in Fig.~2 of Ref.~\cite{Niggemann2025a}), adding a string-dipole again gives rise to a new Hilbert space sector.
+The simplest change of one string configuration into another, which does {\it not} create a new Hilbert space sector, is the translation of a string-dipole in the perpendicular direction as shown in Fig.~\ref{fig:construction_sectors}(f).
 This string-dipole move can be generated by applying fluctuators $\mathcal{F}_{\sublO}^\dagger$ on the eight-site clusters around the red dots in Fig.~\ref{fig:construction_sectors}(f) and corresponds to the insertion of a string-quadrupole.